Einsteinish/How-Fast-Can-Functions-Grow/README.md

 ### Definition

-Tetration an operation based on iterated, or repeated, exponentiation to higher orders.
+Tetration is an operation based on iterated, or repeated, exponentiation to higher orders.
 There is no standard notation for tetration, though Knuth's up arrow notation and the left-exponent are common:

 - **Knuth's Up-Arrow Notation**: `a ↑↑ b`
 - **Hyper-Exponential Notation**: $^b a$